gemc/home/_documentation/quickstart.md

 root: G4Box, 15*cm, 15*cm, 15*cm, G4_AIR
 ```

+The `nthreads` entry limits the threads used to 4.
+Remove it to use all threads.
+To use ROOT output, change the output format in `counter.yaml` from `ascii` to `root`.

-Notice how the Geant4 world volume `root` is defined dynamically in the steering card.
+The `root` entry dynamically defines the Geant4 world volume in the steering card.
-It could also be defined in the geometry scripts.
+The world volume could also be defined in the geometry scripts.

-<br/><br/>